Toronto-Condensed-Matter-Theory/RPAToolkit.jl/README.md

 Codebase to calculate bare susceptiblity of a lattice model (using TRIQS), and then perform general random phase approximation (RPA) on it to get instabilities of the model.

 ## Installation
 - Install the [triqs_tprf](https://triqs.github.io/tprf/2.1.x/install.html) package in a python venv (with default name "triqs").
-Note: triqs_tprf does not work on Windows currently.
+Requires a TRIQS install.
+On Ubuntu there are precompiled packages.
+Otherwise this requires compilation described [here](https://triqs.github.io/triqs/3.3.x/install.html).
 - Add the julia repo locally in Package mode.

 ## Usage